 Teachit has established a Data Protection Office to oversee the activities we undertake to ensure that your personal data is handed ethically and in line with our legal obligations.
 If you have any questions about the way in which we collect, hold or process your data please send them to our Data Protection Office at firstname.lastname@example.org.

-The processing of personal data is governed by legislation relating to personal data, which applies in the United Kingdom including the General Data Protection Regulation (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act.
+The processing of personal data is governed by legislation relating to personal data, which applies in the United Kingdom including the Data Protection Act 2018 and other legislation relating to personal data and rights such as the Human Rights Act.

 We have put appropriate organisational safeguards and security measures in place to protect your data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We keep your data confidential within a secure infrastructure protected by multiple firewalls and we are committed to keeping the security of these systems as up-to-date and as secure as possible.
 We also limit access to your personal data to those employees, contractors and other third parties who have a business need to know it.
 They will only be permitted to process your data on our instructions and will always be subject to a duty of confidentiality.